Tony118g/bundu-restaurant/README.md

     ![Reservation no longer exists message image](documentation/readme-images/non-existant-reservation-message.png)

-    * **Approved and denied reservations display** - When a staff user selects the option to view approved  or denied reservations, all relevant reservations are displayed in the same way that pending reservations are displayed but the email field is included for these incase the user wants to contact a customer who's reservation they have previously denied or approved.
+    * **Approved and denied reservations display** - When a staff user selects the option to view approved or denied reservations, all relevant reservations are displayed in the same way that pending reservations are displayed but the email field is included for these in case the user wants to contact a customer who's reservation they have previously denied or approved.
 If no reservations exist then a message is displayed stating so.

     * **Reservation search options** - I decided that it would be extremely beneficial to restaurant staff if they were able to search for specific reservations.
         * When considering approving or denying a reservation, a staff member may need to find out what has already been booked on the requested date.
 To make this process quicker I added a search bar in the staff dashboard for staff to search specific dates for approved reservations.
 Once a search has been submitted, all relevant reservations are displayed.
 If there are no results, a message is displayed stating so.
 The search bar is also available in the results page for the user to search again quickly.
-The results page is displayed using the same layout as the pending, approved and denied reservations pages and shows details for names, time, number of people and email address.
+The results page is displayed using the same layout as the pending, approved, and denied reservations pages and shows details for names, time, number of people, and email address.

         ![Reservation date search bar image](documentation/readme-images/date-search-bar.png)